TERREMEMBER/znbase/docs/content/v2.1/manage/enterprise-edition/create-universe-multi-region.md

             --with_local_dc <REGION>
 ```

-You can find the region codes for each of the nodes by browsing to the **Nodes** tab for this universe in the YugabyteDB Admin Console.
+You can find the region codes for each of the nodes by browsing to the **Nodes** tab for this universe in the ZNbaseDB Admin Console.
 A screenshot is shown below.
 In this example, the value for `<REGION>` is:

 - `us-east4` for node `yb-dev-helloworld2-n1`
 - `asia-northeast1` for node `yb-dev-helloworld2-n2`